laurent-martin/aspera-shares-orchestrator-auth/README.md

 ```

 This will generate the JSON config file and transfer the necessary files to the Shares server, and apply the patch.

+## Workflows

+Two Orchestrator workflows are provided:

+- Check User Address : This is the runtime callback for Shares to check if a user is authorized
+- Whitelist : This is the workflow that contains the whitelist, to be edited.